 LC Get Lit On Thanksgiving Note

 If the lure of a phenomenally tasty turkey isn’t sufficient to convince you to smoke your turkey this Thanksgiving, there’s another darn good reason: More oven space.
+Think for a moment how lovely that would be come Thanksgiving.
 And there’s no need to invest in a smoker, seeing as you can jury-rig your grill for smoking.
-(We’ve included all the basic information you need to know in the recipe below, although if we were you, we’d get us a copy of Smoking Meat, the encyclopedic compendium of smoking know-how written by Jeff Phillips from which this recipe is taken—with permission, natch.)
+(We’ve included all the basic information you need to know in the recipe below, although if we were you, we’d get us a copy of Smoking Meat, the encyclopedic compendium of smoking know-how written by Jeff Phillips from which this recipe is taken.)
 Actually, there’s a third reason, too.
 Smoking in the backyard gives you a legitimate need to excuse yourself from your mother-in-law’s clutches and go outside to get lit on Thanksgiving.
 We mean, to go outside and get the fire in your smoker lit.
-Yeah, that’s what we meant.
+Uh, yeah, that’s what we meant.

 Special Equipment: Apple or mesquite wood or wood chips